Alexandria Ocasio-Cortez: Early life and education

-Ocasio-Cortez was born in the Parkchester neighborhood of the Bronx, a borough of New York City, on October 13, 1989, the daughter of Sergio Ocasio-Roman and Blanca Ocasio-Cortez.
-She has a younger brother named Gabriel.
-Her father was born in the Bronx to a Puerto Rican family and became an architect; her mother was born in Puerto Rico.
-The family lived in an apartment in Parkchester until Ocasio-Cortez was five, when they moved to a house in suburban Yorktown Heights.
-She said that her family raised enough money to buy a small home there so that she could go to school, and that her mother worked as a house cleaner in the town.
+Alexandria Ocasio-Cortez was born on October 13, 1989, in the Parkchester neighborhood of the Bronx, New York City.
+Her father, Sergio Ocasio-Roman, was born in the Bronx to a Puerto Rican family and became an architect; her mother, Blanca Ocasio-Cortez (née Cortés Rivera), was born in Puerto Rico and raised in Arecibo.
+She has a younger brother, Gabriel.
+The family lived in an apartment in Parkchester until Ocasio-Cortez was five, when they moved to a small house in suburban Yorktown Heights.
+According to Ocasio-Cortez, her parents pooled their savings to buy the home so that their children could attend better public schools; her mother worked as a house cleaner and school bus driver.

 Ocasio-Cortez attended Yorktown High School, graduating in 2007.
-In high school and college, Ocasio-Cortez went by the name of "Sandy Ocasio".
-She came in second in the microbiology category of the Intel International Science and Engineering Fair in 2007 with a research project on the effect of antioxidants on the lifespan of the nematode Caenorhabditis elegans.
-In a show of appreciation for her efforts, the MIT Lincoln Laboratory named a small asteroid after her: 23238 Ocasio-Cortez.
-In high school, she took part in the National Hispanic Institute's Lorenzo de Zavala (LDZ) Youth Legislative Session.
-After graduating, she became the LDZ secretary of state while attending Boston University.
-Ocasio-Cortez had a John F. Lopez Fellowship.
+She placed second in the microbiology category of the Intel International Science and Engineering Fair in 2007 with a research project testing the effects of antioxidants on the lifespan of the nematode Caenorhabditis elegans.
+In high school, she participated in the National Hispanic Institute's Lorenzo de Zavala Youth Legislative Session.
+Her first job was as a hostess at an Irish pub in Westchester County.
+After graduating from high school, she served as an LDZ Secretary of State while attending Boston University.
+She was also a John F. Lopez Intern.

-Her father died of lung cancer in 2008, during her second year of college, and Ocasio-Cortez became involved in a lengthy probate dispute to settle his estate.
-She has said that the experience helped her learn "first-hand how attorneys appointed by the court to administer an estate can enrich themselves at the expense of the families struggling to make sense of the bureaucracy".
-During college, Ocasio-Cortez was an intern for U.S. senator Ted Kennedy, in his section on foreign affairs and immigration issues.
-In interviews, she said that she was the only Spanish speaker in the office and the sole person responsible for assisting Spanish-speaking constituents.
-Ocasio-Cortez graduated cum laude from Boston University in 2011 with a bachelor's degree in international relations and economics.
+Her father died of lung cancer in 2008, during her second year of college, and she became involved in a lengthy probate dispute over his estate.
+She said the experience taught her "firsthand how attorneys appointed by the court to administer an estate can enrich themselves at the expense of the families struggling to make sense of the bureaucracy".
+During college, Ocasio-Cortez interned in the Boston office of U.S. senator Ted Kennedy, working on foreign affairs and immigration issues.
+She said that, as the office's only Spanish speaker, she handled calls from Spanish-speaking constituents.
+Ocasio-Cortez graduated cum laude from Boston University in 2011 with a Bachelor of Arts degree, double-majoring in international relations and economics.

+After college, Ocasio-Cortez moved back to the Bronx, where she worked as a bartender and waitress to help her mother avoid foreclosure on their family home.
+She later launched Brook Avenue Press, a publishing venture intended to produce books portraying the Bronx favorably.
+Ocasio-Cortez also worked as an educational director for the National Hispanic Institute.